 Italian National Parks I

-To be pointed out: the brown Marsican bear, wolfs, deer and royal eagles.
+To note: the brown Marsican bear, wolves, deers and royal eagles.

-Parco Nazionale dell’ Aspromonte - In the Calabria region on the southern edge of the Apennine mountain chain.
+The Park of the Aspromonte is in the Calabria region, on the southern edge of the Apennine mountain chain.
 Like an enormous granite pyramid, 2,000 meters in height, located right on the seafront, with peaks, plateaus and water streams, locally known as: Fiumare.
-The diversity of fauna includes: Wolf, peregrine falcon, royal owl and goshawk.
+The diversity of fauna includes: wolf, peregrine falcon, royal owl and goshawk.
 Its large extension of forests contains groves of beech, silver fir, black pine, holm oak, and chestnut.
-Some rare species, to be found are: Bonelli’s Eagle and the Tropical Fern, Woodwardia Radicans.
+Some rare species to be found are: Bonelli’s Eagle and the Tropical Fern, Woodwardia Radicans.

-Parco Nazionale dell’ Asinara - Placed in the regions of Campania-Lucania, it is the second largest park in Italy.
+Placed in the regions of Campania and Basilicata, it is the second largest park in Italy.
 Along with its territory being extremely heterogeneous, it’s full of very ancient history.
 The legendary nymph Leucosia, was said to have lured humans to their death by attracting them with her music, then drowning them at sea.